I am, and hopefully always will be, shamelessly passionate about researching information and inspiration, then sharing it with others.

-Fortunately my inner guide ignored my complaints.
-Instead, she reminded me of a quote by Meister Eckhart, “If the only prayer you can say is ‘thank you,’ that is enough.”
+Silently, in the midst of law firm noise, I argued with this guidance.
+My inner guide ignored my complaints.
+When I finally stopped kvetching, she reminded me of a quote by Meister Eckhart, “If the only prayer you can say is ‘thank you,’ that is enough.”

 I began a practice of starting and ending the day with gratitude.
 Then, I created a simple workplace oasis filled with reminders of who I really am and what matters most to me.

-Getting creative, my repertoire of tips and resources for connecting spirit with work rapidly increased as I discovered how to slip meditation, visualization and stress release practices into moments like waiting for the copier.
+Getting creative, my repertoire of tips and resources for connecting spirit with work rapidly increased as I discovered how to slip meditation, visualization and stress release practices into break time or in moments like waiting for the copier.

 Regular Spiritual Practices at Work Changed Everything.

+I used my imagination to release stress or burnout, even under highly stressful situations.
 As a result, I became efficient enough to avoid three rounds of downsizing in the firm.
-I learned how to work efficiently without stress or burnout, even under highly stressful situations.

 Often I came home with more energy and vitality than I had when I left for work in the morning.